 The world we live in is infinitely more convinient than it was even twenty years ago, we can have almost any commodity delivered to our door.
 We almost feel cheated if our food isn’t ready in moments, the services we use are expected to be streamlined and painless.
 With our lives being simplified and aided by technology and ingenuity, why do so many of us still find virtue in the massive efforts of hunting down our own food?

-Despite the convenience of modern life, it is still no easy task to find a wild animal, and through one manner or another convince it to surrender to the dinner table.
-There are tedious applications and preparations to do, months in advance, there is tackle to make or procure, and that is to say nothing of the actual physical work of scouting, hiking, butchering, hauling out, and preserving our kill.
+Despite the convenience of modern life, it is still no easy task to find a wild animal, and in one manner or another convince it to surrender to the dinner table.
+There are tedious applications and preparations to do, months in advance, and there is tackle to make or procure, and that is to say nothing of the actual physical work of scouting, hiking, butchering, hauling out, and preserving our kill.
 Depending on the hunt and what we put into it, it could be cheaper to just purchase our protein.

-Like many of you, I reject the excuses made by our modern society to leave the forest, to gather my food in little plastic containers.
+Like many of you, I reject the excuses made by our modern society to leave the forest to gather my food in little plastic containers.
 I choose to hunt for many reasons, some of which I can articulate, and others I may not be able to put to paper.

 I was made to observe nature, but also to be part of it.
 An observer of nature is exposed to its beauty and cycle, but as a predator within the circle, you get far more than just a snapshot.
-The vivid imagery one gets when participating in the life and death struggle of nature cannot be seen, it is experienced.
-Everything from the beauty of a sunrise, to the revolting stench of death are just part of the highs and lows you get to be a part of.
+The vivid imagery one gets when participating in the life-and-death struggle of nature cannot be seen, it is experienced.
+Everything from the beauty of a sunrise to the revolting stench of death are just part of the highs and lows you get to be a part of.
 The suffering that comes with the challenge of hunting makes the moments of beauty and success much more than victory, even triumph.
 As an active part of the ecosystem I inhabit, I am no longer an outsider, but part of the same circle as the animals I hunt.

 For all our technological advances, we cannot beat nature’s prescription for clean healthy food.
 Everyday as I prepare food for my family, it is with great pride that I feed them clean and healthy meats that are free from so many of the side effects of agriculture.
 Knowing that our food lived a free life, moving as it pleased, eating what nature provides gives me satisfaction as we fullfil our part in the food chain.
 My children watch and participate as well, which brings me to my next point.